DKFZ-ODCF/nf-bam2fastq/README.md

   * `outputPerReadGroup`: Whether reads from different read-groups should be written to different files.
 Default: true.
 Writing read groups into separate files reduces the time needed for sorting.
   Default: `true`.
   * Trading memory vs. IO
     * `sortMemory`: Memory used for sorting.
 Too large values are useless, unless you have enough memory to sort completely in-memory.
-Default: "1 GB".
+Default: "100 MB".
     * `sortThreads`: Number of threads used for sorting.
 Default: 4.
     * `compressIntermediateFastqs`: Whether to compress FASTQs produced by `bamtofastq` when doing subsequent sorting.
 Default: true.
 This is only relevant if `sortFastq=true`.
     * `compressorThreads`: The compressor (pigz) can use multiple threads for compression.
 Default: 4